DocArondor/ARender-Samples/9805 - Altering the color of hyperlinks on the fly/README.md

 *__getARenderJS().registerDisplayLinkHandler(function (docId, Id, isXFDFAnnotation, displayLinkEvent) {})__*

-This method will call you back and inform you at each display of a link from which documentId this link is coming from, its unique ID (this will also be set as ID of the DOM element), a boolean to know if this link is an XFDF annotation or is stored inside the PDF and finally the display event, allowing us to alter the PDF color.
+This method will call you back and inform you at each display of a link from which documentId this link is coming from, its unique ID (this will also be set as ID of the DOM element), a boolean to know if this link is an XFDF annotation or is stored inside the PDF and finally the display event, allowing us to alter the link color.

 # The second step: altering the links colors